itsmesreejith/internship/report.md

 I am excited to be a part of this technological era and witness firsthand the transformative power of computer engineering.
 Feel free to reach out to me if you have any questions or if there's anything specific you'd like to discuss regarding computer engineering or any related topics.

-Wishing you all the best in your educational journey and future endeavors*
+Wishing you all the best in your educational journey and future endeavors'''

 ## INTERNSHIP INTRO